Ruchira-1/Theia/README.md

     ├── Instructions.txt                   # Intructions for using Theia
     └── requirements.txt                   # Dependency and Python virutal environment information
-├── buggy_models_with_patch                # Contains original buggy programs and patch/fix suggested by Theia and NeuraLint ├── correct_models_with_patch              # Contains correct programs and patch/fix suggested by Theia and NeuraLint ├── 105_mapping_posts.xlsx                 # Contains posts used for mapping dataset characteristics with structural bugs └── Manual_Labeling_for_Mapping.xlsx       # Contains the labels from the first round and the final labels.
+├── buggy_models_with_patch                # Contains original buggy programs and patch/fix suggested by Theia and NeuraLint ├── normal_models_with_patch               # Contains normal programs and patch/fix suggested by Theia and NeuraLint ├── 105_mapping_posts.xlsx                 # Contains posts used for mapping dataset characteristics with structural bugs └── Manual_Labeling_for_Mapping.xlsx       # Contains the labels from the first round and the final labels.
 ```